 Simply awful, in the sense that they completely ignore the personality of Lord Shiva.

 There is a great need of clarifying what and who Lord Shiva is.
 Is he really someone who holds trident?
 Did he really consume that deadly poison, halahal?
 Did river Ganga really descend on this planet by taking shelter of his mighty matted hair?
-Does he still lives on the Kailash mountain and rides the Nandi bull?
+Does he still live on the Kailash mountain and rides the Nandi bull?

 How can we accept such a description as truth?
 This article deals exactly with this question.
 It is equally important to know the personality of Lord Shiva.
 Since understanding Lord Shiva is not a small subject matter, I would like to touch only a few essential points here showing who he is and how he is not just a mere imagination.
 He is a real person with real attributes and responsibilities in the universal affairs.
 For example, he has performed many inconceivable feats, like letting the personality of river Ganga descend on his famous Jata (matted hair on the head) along with her immensely forceful celestial waters, sanctified by the touch of Lord Vishnu’s lotus feet, and he was the one who consumed the halahal poison that came out of the celestial ocean during the famous sumudra manthan.